2022 Conference Program: Friday, February 18

 Discussants:

-Emily Laskin, NYU
+Emily Laskin, New York University

 Session 4-9 : Teaching the Less Commonly Taught Slavic and East European Languages 1